ima1256/ima1256/README.md

 </div>

 🌟 Hey, I'm Imanol! 🇪🇸

 Welcome to my GitHub!
-I'm a full-stack MERN developer from Spain, living in the GMT+1 timezone, with a passion for building sleek, scalable apps and exploring the universe of code. 🚀
+I'm a full-stack MERN developer from Spain, living in the GMT+1 timezone, with a passion for building sleek, scalable

+apps and exploring the universe of code. 🚀

 🚀 About Me

-From Aerospace to Code: My journey started in aerospace engineering, dreaming of spaceships, but I found my true calling in software development.
+From Aerospace to Code: My journey started in aerospace engineering, dreaming of spaceships, but I found my true calling in software

+development.

-What I Do: I craft full-stack MERN applications (MongoDB, Express.js, React, Node.js) and love streaming my coding sessions live 🔴 to share the process.
+What I Do: I craft full-stack MERN applications (MongoDB, Express.js, React, Node.js).

-Professional Life: By day, I’m a pro developer building robust apps.
-By night, I dive into economics 📈, history 📚, and hit the gym 🏋️‍♂️ with XXXTentacion pumping through my headphones 🎶.
+Professional Life: By day, I’m a profesional developer building robust apps.
+By night, I dive into economics 📈, history 📚, and hit the gym

+🏋️‍♂️ with XXXTentacion pumping through my headphones 🎶.

 🔭 Current Projects

 Portfolio Website: Designing a sleek personal portfolio to showcase my projects and skills.

 Real-Time Animation App: Building an interactive app with React and ChatGPT integration for real-time animation feedback.

 🌱 What I’m Learning

 React: Leveling up my skills to create dynamic, user-friendly interfaces.

-Economics: Deepening my understanding of markets and systems through books and research.
+C and C++: Building the foundation on linux programming and networking around embeded systems.

 TypeScript: Exploring type-safe coding to enhance my MERN stack projects.

-📊 GitHub Stats

-💻 Top Languages

-🌈 Let’s Connect!

-Catch my live coding sessions on [Twitch/YouTube] (link placeholder) 🔴
-Chat with me about code, economics, or history on [X] (https://x.com/yourusername) 📩
-Let’s build something out-of-this-world together! 🚀
+🌈 Let’s Connect, let’s build something out-of-this-world together! 🚀